Graduate School

 Thesis

-Each candidate for the Ph.D. degree must submit a thesis embodying the results of research and giving evidence of originality and ability in independent investigation.
-The thesis must be a real contribution to knowledge based on the candidate’s own investigation.
+Each candidate for the doctoral degree must submit a thesis embodying the results of research and giving evidence of originality and ability in independent investigation.
+The thesis must highlight the contribution to knowledge based on the candidate's own investigation.
 It must show a mastery of the literature of the subject and be written in creditable literary form.
-The preparation of an acceptable thesis will require at least one full-time academic year.
+The preparation of an acceptable thesis typically requires at least one full-time academic year.
 The Thesis Guide provides formatting rules and pretext pages.

 A formal thesis proposal meeting is recommended but not required by the Graduate School.
 It is required for some majors.
 This meeting should be held with the student’s doctoral committee prior to the start of any substantial doctoral thesis research.